benbaptist/minecraft-wrapper/README.md

 ###  **Dependencies**
-You must have a pip version > 9.0.1 to ensure wrapper's dependencies will install correctly. bcrypt and cryptography may not install correctly if your pip version is not at least 9.0.1.
+You must have a pip version > 9.0.1 to ensure wrapper's dependencies will install correctly.
+Bcrypt and cryptography may not install correctly if your pip version is not at least 9.0.1.
 To ensure you have the correct pip version:

  `pip install --upgrade pip>=9.0.1`

 Wrapper.py requires the following packages: </br>